SumoLogic/sumologic-documentation/docs/integrations/google/cloud-vpc.md

 The Google Cloud Platform (GCP) [Virtual Private Cloud](https://cloud.google.com/vpc/docs/)(VPC) provides networking functionality to [Compute Engine](https://cloud.google.com/compute/docs/) virtual machine (VM) instances, [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/) containers and [App Engine Flex](https://cloud.google.com/appengine/docs/flexible/).
 The Sumo Logic App for Google Cloud VPC provides visibility into the activities, traffic, and VPC flow in your GCP.
 The preconfigured dashboards provide you details on the VPC flows, source and destination IP addresses, ports, protocols, and messages.

+## Collecting Logs for Google Cloud VPC

+This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from  Google Cloud VPC.

 ### Log Types
-1

 The App uses:

 * **Compute Engine VPC Flow Logs**.
 These logs provide information from Compute Engine ​VMs ​for ​network ​operations ​such ​as ​Network ​monitoring, ​forensics, ​real-time security ​analysis ​and ​expense ​optimization.

-## Collect Logs for Google Cloud VPC

-This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from  Google Cloud VPC.

 ### Collection process for GCP services